boredwz/win_scripts/Docs/ADM_Helper.md

 ##  VBScript alternative

+> [!WARNING]
-> `⚠️`&nbsp; In October 2023, Microsoft announced that VBScript will be deprecated.
+> In October 2023, Microsoft announced that VBScript will be deprecated.
 In future releases of Windows, VBScript will be available as a Feature On Demand before its removal from the operating system.

 Some _PowerShell_ scripts are duplicated in _Visual Basic (VBScript)_.
 They are designed for older PCs where the process of starting (initializing) _PowerShell_ is slower than _Windows Script Host_.
 This can be useful, for example, when restarting `explorer.exe`.